 We are going to stand by our most vulnerable children.
 We are not going to look at them 'as someone else's problem'.
 We recognise they are often in distress rather than choosing to be disruptive.
 They may have an underdeveloped prefrontal cortex which means they are unable to meet adults' expectations, rather than wilfully choosing not to.
 Therefore, they need our support, our connection and inclusion.
 We will only contemplate exclusion in very rare circumstances.
 Instead, we will look at more restorative approaches such as putting something right, making an apology.
 We will talk to them about wanting to help them return to learn.
-All serious behaviour incidents are logged on our electronic system (CPOMS).

 However, the wellbeing, safety and education of the majority must take priority.
 Ultimately, serious and / or persistent breaches in our school values may result in a suspension or exclusion.
-DfE guidance helps inform our decision making process.
+DfE quidance helps inform our decision making process.
 Suspension is for a limited period of time while exclusion refers to a permanent period of time.